anonymous8293/factai/README.md

-# Instructions for reproducing the results in "Reproducibility Study of 'Learning Perturbations to Explain Time Series Predictions'"
+# Reproducibility Study of 'Learning Perturbations to Explain Time Series Predictions'

+In this work, we attempt to reproduce the results of [Enguehard (2023)](https://arxiv.org/abs/2305.18840), which introduced ExtremalMask, a mask-based perturbation method for explaining time series data.
+We verified the core claims of the original paper and proposed new interpretations for the model's outputs.
+Read the [full reproducibility paper](https://openreview.net/forum?id=fCNqD2IuoD) accepted at [TMLR](https://jmlr.org/tmlr/).

+## Instructions for reproducing our results

 The first steps are installing conda and the associated environment.